-In 2022, we began a multi-year implementation to integrate and upgrade certain financial systems and processes, including but not limited to SAP S4 HANA ("SAP").
+In 2022, we began a multi-year implementation to integrate and upgrade certain financial systems and processes, including ~~but not limited to SAP S4 HANA ("SAP")~~.
+HANA.
 As a result of these improvements, there were changes to our internal control over financial reporting processes and procedures.
-However, there were no changes in our internal control over financial reporting (as such term is defined in Exchange Act Rule 13a-15(f)) that occurred during the three months ended March 31, 2024 June 30, 2024 that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
-Further, as the phased implementation of SAP continues, there will be additional changes to our processes and procedures that are likely to impact our internal control over financial reporting.
+However, there were no changes in our internal control over financial reporting (as such term is defined in Exchange Act Rule 13a-15(f)) that occurred during the three months ended ~~June 30, 2024~~ September 30, 2024 that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+Further, as the phased ~~implementation of SAP integration and upgrade~~ continues, there will be additional changes to our processes and procedures that are likely to impact our internal control over financial reporting.